Morning, Tuesday, 10th March 2020

 - Supporting students from start-up to scale-up - support networks, mentors, and collaboration between universities and finance providers; and

-- Next steps for improving mentoring and support for entrepreneurs across UK universities.
+- Improving mentoring and support for entrepreneurs across UK universities.